Chondria/SiB/docs/Running-unit-test-on-substrate-pallet.md

 ```

 Because `Test` only needs to define the pallet, each pallet's configuration trait must be implemented (separately).
-As you may have observed in `mock.rs`, each pallet's `Config` trait was implemented for `Test` and all relevant `Config` types were defined for each pallet.
+As you may have observed in `src/mock.rs`, each pallet's `Config` trait was implemented for `Test` and all relevant `Config` types were defined for each pallet.

 Our error resulted from the missing implementation of the `RuntimeEvent` trait type in the `archiver_pallet` `Config` implementation.